 A finger tourniquet made by rolling a glove's finger or finger cot down the digit.

 While large pressure dressings, tourniquets, and vessel ligation can all stop bleeding from a wound, an elegant and easily improvised pyramid dressing can often stop significant bleeding using fewer resources.
 Once a briskly bleeding area is identified—often from a relatively small wound—occlude it with finger pressure.
-Then replace the finger with a tightly folded "nugget" of gauze held tightly on the ...
+Then replace the finger with a tightly folded "nugget" of gauze held tightly on the spot.
+If ...